hkust-nlp/deita/README.md

 | DEITA-7B-v1.0-sft            | SFT          | 10K        | 7.32     | 81.67         |
 | DEITA-7B-v1.0 | SFT + DPO    | 6K SFT + 10K DPO | 7.55     | 90.06         |

-DEITA models are based on Mistral-7B-v0.1. :fire: To our surprise, the Mistral-based DEITA-7B-v1.0 model, trained with SFT on 6K data selected by our toolkit, achieved amazing performance by merely undergoing DPO with 10K preference data **randomly sampled** from Ultrafeedback.
-Specifically, it demonstrated a remarkable MT-Bench score of **7.46** and an AlpacaEval win rate of **89.32**
+DEITA models are based on Mistral-7B-v0.1. :fire:

-Please refer to [this table](#chart\_with\_upwards\_trend-full-evaluations) for full evaluations, which includes DEITA models with LLaMA base models and comparisons with other data selection approaches.
+Please refer to [this table](#chart\_with\_upwards\_trend-full-evaluations) for full evaluations including Open LLM Leaderboard as well, which includes DEITA models with LLaMA base models and comparisons with other data selection approaches.